Jose Altuve Player Props: Astros vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.77 team ERA ranks sixth across all league pitching staffs.
+- The Guardians have a 3.77 team ERA that ranks seventh among all MLB pitching staffs.

-- Guardians pitchers combine to surrender 60 home runs (one per game), the third-fewest in the league.
+- Guardians pitchers combine to allow the third-fewest home runs in baseball (61 total, one per game).

-- Allen gets the start for the Guardians, his ninth of the season.
-He is 3-2 with a 2.76 ERA and 47 strikeouts in 45 2/3 innings pitched.

-- The lefty's most recent time out came on Saturday against the Minnesota Twins, when he went six innings, surrendering two earned runs while giving up seven hits.
+- The right-hander last appeared on Sunday against the Minnesota Twins, when he tossed five scoreless innings while giving up one hit.

-- The 24-year-old has a 2.76 ERA and 9.3 strikeouts per nine innings across eight games this season, while allowing a batting average of .264 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.